wpmetabox/docs/_docs/fields/autocomplete.md

 }
 ```

-The values get and displayed here are the options' values, not labels.
+The values got and displayed here are the options' values, not labels.

 Read more about [rwmb_meta()](/rwmb-meta/).